István Bethlen: Career

-During the May 1926 trial of the Franc affair plotters Bethlen was called to testify over his involvement in it.
-French Prime Minister Aristide Briand utilized the scandal by pushing for Bethlen's removal from power and his replacement by a more liberal politician.
-The plot centered around the efforts of Hungarian nationalists to damage the French economy by disseminating forged 1,000 French franc banknotes.
-Several plotters provided incriminating evidence of Bethlen's involvement, however Bethlen managed to cover up his role by exercising direct control over the proceedings.

-Facing considerable public pressure Bethlen offered his resignation to Horthy, who refused to accept it.
+During the May 1926 trial of the Franc affair plotters, Bethlen was called to testify over his involvement in it.
+French Prime Minister Aristide Briand used the scandal by pushing for Bethlen's removal from power and his replacement by a more liberal politician.
+The plot centred on the efforts of Hungarian nationalists to damage the French economy by disseminating forged 1,000 French franc banknotes.
+Several plotters provided incriminating evidence of Bethlen's involvement, but he managed to cover up his role by exercising direct control over the proceedings.
+Facing considerable public pressure, Bethlen offered his resignation to Horthy, who refused to accept it.
 Bethlen subsequently shuffled his cabinet by replacing Interior Minister Iván Rakovszky.
-The outcome of the trials in fact increased Bethlen's popularity in Hungary.
+The outcome of the trials, in fact, increased Bethlen's popularity in Hungary.

-During his decade in office, Bethlen led Hungary into the League of Nations and arranged a close alliance with Fascist Italy, even entering into a Treaty of Friendship with Italy in 1927, in order to further the nation's revisionist hopes.
-He was, however, defeated in his attempts to change the Treaty of Trianon, which stripped Hungary of most of its territory after the First World War.
-The Great Depression shifted Hungarian politics to the extreme right, and Horthy replaced Bethlen with Count Gyula Károlyi de Nagykároly, followed quickly by Gyula Gömbös de Jákfa, a noted fascist and antisemite.
+During his decade in office, Bethlen led Hungary into the League of Nations, arranged a close alliance with Fascist Italy and even entered into a Treaty of Friendship with Italy in 1927 to further his nation's revisionist hopes.
+He was defeated in his attempts to change the Treaty of Trianon, which had stripped Hungary of most of its territory after the First World War.
+The Great Depression shifted Hungarian politics to the extreme right, and Horthy replaced Bethlen with Count Gyula Károlyi de Nagykároly, which was followed quickly by Gyula Gömbös de Jákfa, a noted fascist and antisemite.

-Increasingly shunted into political obscurity, Bethlen stood out as one of the few voices in Hungary actively opposed to an alliance with Nazi Germany.
-As it became apparent that Germany was going to lose the Second World War, Bethlen attempted, unsuccessfully, to negotiate a separate peace with the Allied powers.
-By the spring of 1945 most of Hungary had fallen to the advancing Soviet troops.
+Increasingly shunted into political obscurity, Bethlen stood out as one of the few voices in Hungary to be actively opposed to an alliance with Nazi Germany.
+As it became apparent that Germany was going to lose the Second World War, Bethlen attempted to negotiate a separate peace with the Allied powers.
+By the spring of 1945, most of Hungary had fallen to the advancing Soviet troops.
 The communists, who returned with the Soviets, immediately began their scheme to take over the country.
 They saw the aging Bethlen as a threat, a man who could unite the political forces against them.
-For this they had him arrested by the Soviets in March 1945.
-Soon after, Bethlen was taken to Moscow, where he died in prison on 5 October 1946.
+That made the Soviets arrest him in March 1945.
+Soon afterward, Bethlen was taken to Moscow, where he died in prison on 5 October 1946.

 Personal life

-On 27 Jun 1901, he married his distant cousin, the author Countess Margarete Bethlen de Bethlen (1882–1970).
+On 27 June 1901, he married his distant cousin, the author Countess Margarete Bethlen de Bethlen (1882–1970).
 They had 3 sons: